uninvited7478/graphs/README.md

 # graphs
-ALL SOLUTIONS ARE IN SOURCE.CPP all ab graphs that i got
+ALL SOLUTIONS ARE IN SOURCE.CPP!!! all ab graphs that i got
 Part of my c++ projects was made in CodeBlock, but files were mixed, named badly, etc.
 So I sorted it in Visual Studio, renamed almost all of them and made some adjustments.